rackersteve/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### Where is data stored if I create a snapshot, copy as clone, or template?

 -   Snapshots are stored with the parent disk of VM and consume your allocated storage infrastructure.
-Snapshots must be carefully managed to ensure that they don't consume all the disk space.
+You must carefully manage snapshots to ensure that they don’t consume all the disk space.
--   Clones are stored on the Rackspace infrastructure, so they don't use allocated disk resources.
-You can create one clone per VM.
--   Templates are stored on the Rackspace infrastructure.
-You can create one template per VM.
+-   You must have sufficient additional storage to store clones and templates.

 #### How can I expand or shrink my virtual disk?